 Canon T7i versus Canon 7D II

 The side-by-side display below illustrates the physical size and weight of the Canon T7i and the Canon 7D II.
-Three consecutive views from the front, the top, and the rear side are shown.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T7i – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T7i – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (27 percent) than the Canon T7i.
 Moreover, the 7D Mark II is substantially heavier (71 percent) than the T7i.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the T7i does not feature any corresponding weather-sealing.